Information / Sources, Anaheim

 OCTA 50, via Katella Ave, is a great way for tourists and locals alike to see places and do things , without luxury of a car.
 The route is a trans-county transport, covering roughly 21 miles.
 Some major OC stops along the route including Disneyland, Honda Center (sporting events, concerts), Angel Stadium and Los Alamitos Race Track.
 Heading WEST from Anaheim, it arrives in Long Beach, by the Cal State LB university, a major artery for Long Beach bus travel and where it's only a few miles from the ocean.

 This route is usually busy, sometimes standing room only.
 Bus frequency is good on weekdays, about 30-40 min or less of waiting from early morning until 8 PM or so.
-Unfortunately, due to OCTA cutbacks, weekend frequency has been stretched to 50-60 min wait between buses.
-Not good for such a congested route in the O.C. system.
+Unfortunately, due to OCTA cutbacks, weekend frequency has been stretched from 45-60 min wait between buses- not good for such a congested route in the O.C. system.
 Ugh!
-Also, the route can likely run late due to traffic, route popularity and wheelchair pickups, but I have experienced drivers on this route to be fast to make up for delayed time.
+Also, the route can likely run late due to traffic, route popularity and wheelchair pickups, but I have experienced drivers on this route to be fast to make up for delayed time and actually arrive a min or two early.
 Try to be aware of times before boarding by checking the OCTA website or get a bus book during trip.

 Here is a very convenient way to get to Angel Stadium to see Angels baseball games.
 During the ball season, Metrolink provides special trains for arriving to and departing from the game.
-The light rail follow the Orange County Line route.
-The stop is about an 8-15 min walk from the entrance gates.
-Also, right by this Metrolink stop is the Grove of Anaheim, a concert venue.
+The light rails follow the Orange County Line route.
+The stop (at ARTIC) is about a 10-15 min walk from the entrance gates.
+Also, nearby the stadium is the Grove of Anaheim, a concert venue for your nightlife pleasure and excellent seafood restaurant, The Catch for dining/bar options.
 See Metrolink website for the special Angel baseball train schedule!

 Note: There is also an Anaheim Canyon stop on the Inland Empire line.
 Don't confuse it with the one on the OC.
 Line!